October 19-20, 2013

-The first day of Apple Fest was a great success and we've sold a lot of apples.
-Come early today for the best selection of remaining apples!
 Please note - no dogs are permitted on the festival grounds, with the exception of working service animals.

 A family event for all ages, the UBC Apple Festival celebrates one of British Columbia's favourite fruits.
 From children learning about the diversity of apples to those who remember tasting heritage apples in their youth, the Apple Festival is a great opportunity to not only discover more about this delicious fruit, but have a whole lot of fun doing it!